nandaryanpk/MachineLearning-projects/README.md

 # MachineLearning-projects
-This is my Data Science and Machine Learning projects
+This is my Data Science/Machine Learning projects.